okpalaChidiebere/serverless-golang/README.md

 This project was about learning how to learn to write a serverless application in GoLang.
 Every code writtn here was already done in NodeJs [here](https://github.com/okpalaChidiebere/cloud-developer/tree/master/course-04/exercises/lesson-6/solution).
 I had to learn to write them in Golang!

-To bootstarap an AWS Go Serverless template follow there are three types of template
+To bootstrap an AWS Go Serverless template follow there are three types of template

 - aws-go for basic services